Jugarcia15/jugarcia15/README.md

   <b> ^^^ I'm currently on these steps ^^^ </b>

-  3. Afterwards, I will learn more about Version control by taking a course on Udemy about Git & GitHub.
+  3. Afterwards, I will learn more about Version control, Git & GitHub.

   4. Thirdly, focus on React more in depth.

-  5. Learn and master NodeJS.
+  5. Learn and work - NodeJS.

   6. More experience with databases, learn and master MongoDB dev for web and mobile apps.